It turns out that just about every audience loves to learn something while they’re being entertained.

 I was extremely “green” when I first started dipping my toes in this world of educational performances; you may feel that way too.

-Twenty-plus years later, I’m still learning as I go.
+Twenty-five years later, I’m still learning as I go.
 Every single time I perform, and each time I see someone else perform, I’m always watching closely for what works best in terms of really connecting with and engaging an audience.

 That really seems to be the key to making this work.